-With 2021 coming to a close, managers will be keen to reward employees for their hard work and commitment, but a tough 2021 may have exhausted any cash reserves from which to do so.
+With 2023 coming to a close, managers will be keen to reward employees for their hard work and commitment, but a tough 2023 may have exhausted any cash reserves from which to do so.
 Many managers will have to carefully consider their incentive programs in light of strict financial constraints.
-The potential for error is high, and a poorly constructed or improperly implemented bonus scheme can discourage the very behaviour it is meant to incentivise.
+The potential for error is high, and a poorly constructed or improperly implemented bonus scheme can discourage the very behavior it is meant to incentivize.
 This can lead to jealousy, anxiety and a lack of trust amongst team members.
 Recent studies are littered with examples of how poorly constructed bonus schemes can decrease employees’ intrinsic motivation and impair performance.

 Traditional Employee Bonus Schemes

 In recent years most traditional reward schemes have been partially or completely discredited:

 Flat rate bonuses (where all employees receive the same amount) do nothing to reward individual behaviour and can demotivate workers and teams.

 Salary percentage bonuses (where the amount paid is calculated as a percentage of the employees’ salary) can elicit resentment especially where pay disparities are high and can significantly demotivate rank and file employees.
 This can lead to company performance dropping by as much as half, compared with industry competitors.